 Not going to work because it is not available on Windows Phone:

-Image lost since old blog
+Image lost since transition to new blog.

 What should I do?

 Either bundle ringtones with the application (not really efficient but possible – for example, through soundboard apps) or have your own web server (or space on a web server) that can be accessed from within your application to download MP3 and WMA files of appropriate length and size (also, without DRM).